testingtrail/docker-multicontainers/readme.md

 * The 'Values I have seen' section is gonna be stored in Postgres.
 * The 'Calculated values' is going to be stored in Redis (volatile DB).
 * There will be a separate NodeJS process called Worker that watches Redis for new indexes to show up.
+* Travis.ci will be the tool for CD/CI to test it and then upload to DockerHub
+* AWS Elastic Beanstalk is going the one handling the app in production

 ![Image description](https://github.com/jorgeautomation/Docker_multicontainers/blob/master/images/architecture.png)